 This briefing covers events in Indian-administered Kashmir since 8 July 2016, which have been characterised by a dramatic upsurge in protest and violence on the ground – what some are calling the “worst crisis in a generation”.Jump to full report >>

 On 8 July 2016, Burhan Wani, a 22-year-old leader of the armed group Hizbul Mujahedin, was killed by the Indian security forces.
 Following Wani’s death, the Kashmir Valley saw its biggest outbreak of protest and violence since 2010.
-By mid-October 2016 at least 91 civilians had been killed, thousands arrested and thousands more injured.

 As the clashes increased, a war of words also broke out between India and Pakistan, with the former reiterating its accusation that the Pakistani army provides support to pro-separatist armed militants.
 Within a month or so the war of words had escalated into firing bullets and shells at each other across the Line of Control.
 Infiltration and attacks by armed militants, which India accuses Pakistan of supporting, also increased.